These Mini Flashlights Deliver Bright, Dependable Illumination

 A: This depends heavily on the light’s intended use.
 Tactical flashlights must be tougher and more reliable than lights intended for a child’s slumber party.
 Portability, battery type, and waterproofing are just a few of the factors to consider.

 Q: How do I fix a small flashlight?

 A: Often, low-quality aluminum flashlights require shaking to keep working, yet will remain unreliable.
 This is usually due to a poor connection between the bulb assembly/battery contact and the internal aluminum housing.
 Lightly sand away the finish on the cap threads to create a better electrical connection.

 A: Micro flashlights tend to lack brightness due to a lack of power.
-Those that actually do produce intense light tend to have a minimal light “life.”
-That said, the Olight i1R 2 EOS is worth checking it—it produces a 150-lumen beam that lasts about five minutes before dying.
+Those that actually do produce intense light tend to have a minimal light life.
+That said, the Olight EOS is worth checking out.
+It produces a 150-lumen beam that lasts about five minutes before dying.